legenary/UE4_CppDemo/README.md

 The player character has the basic ability to pitch and yaw, responding to mouse movement, and move towards different direction responding to `W`, `A`, `S`, `D`.

 The player is spawned equipped with a blunt weapon.
 A melee attack can be initiated by `Left Mouse Click` and will deal one-time damage to monsters.
 The player can also pick up blizzard spells (blue pyramid) on the map, after which the player will have 5 more casts.
-The blizzard spell is casted by `Right Mouse Click` and will deal continues damage to monsters if they are in the damage volume.
+The blizzard spell is casted by `Right Mouse Click` and will deal continued damage to monsters if they are in the damage volume.